John L. Pyle: Early life

 John Levis Pyle was born in Coal Run, Ohio on May 5, 1860, the son of Mary (Dean) Pyle and Dr. Levis Pyle, a Union Army veteran of the American Civil War.
 Pyle was raised in Coal Run until shortly after the war, when his family moved to Raritan, Illinois.
-In 1882, the Levis Pyle family moved again, this time settling in Miller, South Dakota, where he maintained a medical practice until shortly before his death in 1896.
+In 1882, the Levis Pyle family moved again, this time settling in Miller, Dakota Territory where he maintained a medical practice until shortly before his death in 1896.

 John Pyle was educated in Coal Run and Raritan.
 He attended Westfield College in Westfield, Illinois for a year before traveling to Montana in 1879.
 He resided in Glendale and Wickes, where he was employed as a laborer, furnaceman and foreman in the smelting works associated with the local silver mines.
 When the smelter in Wickes was destroyed by fire, Pyle worked as a carpenter on the crew that rebuilt it, then decided to return to South Dakota to pursue studies in preparation for a career as an attorney.